jingyiliu/JointCode.Shuttle/README.md

 # JointCode.Shuttle
 **JointCode.Shuttle** is a fast, flexible and easy-to-use service framework for inter-AppDomain communication.
 It's a replacement for MarshalByrefObject which is provided by the runtime libraries.
-Functionalities including:<br>
+Features including:<br>

 1. Service (interface) oriented.
 2. Access services registered in any AppDomain from an AppDomain.